EmmaJin0210/Mood/README.md

     First of all, I would use a database such as flask_sqlalchemy, instead of a simple Python dictionary, so user data can be stored more permanently in a configurable database, instead of just in memory.
-Afterwards, I would also create user models in a models.py.
+Afterwards, I would also create user models in a models.py, so that we can store the information of each user in a more organized fashion.